jfrenaud-gema/pexchallenge/README.md

 Next up, I created the api definition (`SearchMovieApi.ts`) and the mock implementation (`SearchMovieApiMock.ts`).

 The mocked response is exactly the one given in the challenge.
 Since the response only have two movies, I decided to return only the first movie when a filter was provided and reverse the movies order when the sort order was descending.
-I then document that behaviour in `tests/unit/SearchMovieApiMock.spec.ts`.
+I then documented that behaviour in `tests/unit/SearchMovieApiMock.spec.ts`.

 ### View